First reviewed 29th May 2015

-You can get a black Lumia 630 if you’re after a subdued look, but we imagine many buyers will be attracted to the phone because of the bright green and orange shades it’s available in.
+If you’re after something a little more toned down you can get a black Lumia 630, but we imagine most buyers will be attracted to the more vibrant green and orange shades it’s available in.

 We got hold of the orange Lumia 630, and it’s a real screaming highlighter-style shade.
-Photos cannot really do justice to quite how bright it is.
+Our photos can’t really do it justice – it is that bright.
 The colour continues onto the phone’s buttons too, giving it an assured look that is often missing from cheaper phones.

-The Lumia 630 doesn’t feel quite as strong or expensive as the higher-end Lumias, but the finish is good.
-Texturing has been used in the plastic of the removable back to give it a bit of grip, and avoid the tacky feel of some phone plastics.
-That said, the 4G edition of this phone, the Lumia 635, does have a glossy, shiny finish.
+Higher-end Lumias have a more robust and expensive feel, but the Lumia 630 has a good finish for such a budget handset.
+Texturing has been used in the plastic of the removable back to give it a bit of grip, and avoid the tacky feel of some cheap phones.
+That said, the 4G edition of this phone, the Lumia 635, does have a glossy, shiny finish, which makes it harder to grip.

-One of the star features of the Nokia Lumia 630’s design is that everything is designed to be within easy reach.
+One of the best features of the Nokia Lumia 630’s design is that everything is within easy reach.
 This is a mid-size phone, but Nokia still places the power button on the side rather than the top, meaning it sits right by where your thumb naturally rests (for right-handers at least).

 SEE ALSO: Windows Phone 8.1 review